Are autism holidays fun or frustrating? Anxiety or awesome? It all depends.

 Here’s an opportunity

-Providing information is one of the essentials for achieving enjoyable holiday experiences.
-There are more.
-Join me in this webinar as I explore:
+Providing information is one of the essentials for autism holidays for achieving enjoyable holiday experiences.
+But there are more.
+In this webinar I will explore some simple ways to avoid major problems so you can experience positive events during this season.

 Creating Enjoyable Events with Visual Strategies